lkruger27/NS_SOS_Formalization/README.md

 * ApplicationScopes.v: examples of Blocks and Procedures proofs.
 * ExtensionsNS.v: a non-deterministic extension of **While** with an or-rule and an extension of **While** including Break and Continue statements.

-The Structural Operational Semantics part (in the SOS_Formalization directory):
+The Structural Operational Semantics part (in the Formalisation_SOS directory):
-*
+* Framework_SOS.v: The basic framework for Structural Operatonal Semantics; introducisng the star sequence.
+* Exercises.v: Some basic derivations with SOS.
+* Strong_progress.v: proving that each step is possible for **WHile**.
+* Multi_k.v: introducing a sequence of k steps.
+* SOS_star_k.v: Proving equivalence between star sequence and one with k steps; determinism of SOS for **While**.
+* Corr_SOS_NS.v: Proving equivalence between Natural and Structural Operational Semantics.
+* Framework_NS.v: Functinally equivalent to FrameworNS.v from Formalization_NS directory.
+Present for easier access.
+* Framework_common.v: Equivalent to Framewor_Common.v in the above directory.
+Present for easier access.

 ### Purpose